How We Do Concrete Recycling

 Separation Methods

 Concrete recycling plants use magnets to remove metal reinforcements from the concrete itself.
 This is a very effective way of separating the two materials.
-As the concrete is reduced to smaller pieces by crushers, the metal is freed from the composition.
-It is then pulled out of the rubble by strong magnets during the recycling process.
+The metal is freed from the composition as the concrete is reduced to smaller pieces by crushers.
+Strong magnets then pull it out of the rubble during the recycling process.
 These metals can then be melted down for use in further construction projects, again adding value to the process.

-From a side conveyor belt, the crushed concrete enters a screening plant, which will process rubble of certain dimensions.
-If any pieces are too large to be handled, these are transferred to another conveyor.
-This takes the pieces back to the crusher for the process to be repeated.
+From a side conveyor belt, the crushed concrete enters a screening plant, which processes rubble of certain dimensions.
+If any pieces are too large to be handled, they are transferred to another conveyor, which takes them back to the crusher for the process to be repeated.

-Once the concrete has been crushed to sizes of manageable proportions, these are further separated according to size.
+Once the concrete has been crushed to manageable proportions, it is further separated according to size.
 Chunks of larger sizes can be used for strengthening projects.
-A good example is revetments which protect the banks of streams and rivers from erosion.
+A good example is revetments, which protect the banks of streams and rivers from erosion.

 Further Refinement

-Smaller concrete pieces are used in certain construction materials.
-One is sub base gravel which is the bottom most layer of material used in road building.
-This is an excellent way of recycling concrete, as this level of processing can be done on site.
+Certain construction materials use smaller concrete pieces.
+One is subbase gravel, which is the bottom layer of material used in road building.
+This is an excellent way of recycling concrete, as this level of processing can be done on-site.
 Many highway projects use this to upgrade existing roads.

 Concrete rubble crushed to a small enough degree is further separated into its constituent parts by methods such as water flotation.
 By introducing water, lighter materials float to the surface.
 They are then skimmed off, leaving the heavier materials within the water.
 This residue is then dried, producing more usable aggregate material.

-As concrete refined to this degree is viewed as being uncontaminated, it can be used as aggregate for making new concrete.
+As concrete refined to this degree is viewed as uncontaminated, it can be used as aggregate for making new concrete.
 This significantly reduces the cost of making concrete.
-It is used in different proportions to change the property of the new concrete.
-This gives concrete makers a high degree of control over the relative strength, flexibility etc. of their product.
+It is used in different proportions to change the properties of the new concrete.
+This gives concrete makers a high degree of control over the relative strength, flexibility, etc., of their product.

 Expanding Operations